 While student renters have the same residential parking rights as any other renter living in the City, one key way to manage on-street residential parking, particularly in densely populated student areas, is to discourage students from bringing their cars in the first place.
 Students tend to use their cars less frequently than residents who drive for work on a daily basis, so their cars end up sitting on neighborhood blocks for long periods at a time, preventing needed turnover of spaces for other users.
-To this end, the City should continue to coordinate with CCTA and the institutions to provide convenient satellite parking options, free shuttle service to downtown or campus, and financial incentives (such as gift certificates to the campus store) to encourage student participation.
-CCTA's Unlimited Access program is a successful example of coordination with area universities.
+To this end, the City should continue to coordinate with CCTA and the institutions to provide convenient satellite parking options, free transit shuttle service to downtown or campus, and financial incentives (such as gift certificates to the campus store) to encourage student participation.
+CCTA's "Unlimited Access" program provides transit passes for students, staff, and employees and is a successful example of coordination with area universities and should continue to encourage transit use and limit parking pressures adjacent to the institutions.

 UVM, UVM Medical Center, and Champlain College currently all provide park and ride facilities at Lakeside Ave Lot (formerly the Gilbane Lot).
-All three campuses provide free off-site parking for their employees, staff, and students and CATMA coordinates with CCTA on its satellite commuter routes.^{vi} UVM currently prohibits all first-year students from bringing a car to campus, with the exception of a proven medical need.
+All three campuses provide free off-site parking for their employees, staff, and students and CATMA coordinates with CCTA on its satellite commuter routes. vi UVM currently prohibits all first-year students from bringing a car to campus, with the exception of a proven medical need.
 Parking on the University campus, with the exception of handicapped parking, is available through a permit/fee structure, with more distant spaces (Brown permit) priced at \$165/year and the closest spaces (Green permit) priced at \$329/year.
 UVM has developed an integrated policy to encourage use of alternative transportation.
 The University and colleges provide free transit passes, CATMA memberships, car share privileges, and up to eight emergency taxi rides home.
 It is important to keep these practices in place.